-You’ve probably already heard about NFTs, even if you haven’t really strive for it.
+You’ve probably heard of NFTs before, even if you haven’t been keen on it.
 Popular trends tend to penetrate all parts of the information space and catch the eye of everyone, regardless of the level of interest.

 But since you’re reading this article, it means that you’re definitely interested in what NFT is and how to make an NFT game.

 NFTs are used in many industries.
 In 2021, the Hermitage opened a digital art exhibition where 38 NFT projects were presented.
 Twitter founder Jack Dorsey sold the NFT token of his first tweet for $2.9 million.
 Artist Mike Winkelmann received a record $69 million for his NFT painting.

 So what’s going on?
 What is NFT and why is everyone talking about it?